 What is Expected Value (EV)?

-Expected Value is a fundamental concept in probability and gambling that tells you the average amount you can expect to win or lose per bet in the long run.
-It's calculated by weighing all possible outcomes by their probability of occurring.
+Expected Value is a fundamental concept in gambling that tells you the average amount you can expect to win or lose per bet in the long run.
+The calculation weighs all possible outcomes by their probability of occurring.

 The Basic Formula